HarrisonWillus/clocker/README.md

 - Safari
 - Edge

+## Dependencies

+The application is built with pure HTML, CSS, and JavaScript.
+It uses:
+- The Color API for dynamic background colors
+- Native JavaScript Date API for time zone handling
+- Modern CSS features for animations and transitions

 ## Contributing

 Feel free to fork this repository and submit pull requests to contribute to this project.
+Some areas for potential improvement:
+- Additional themes
+- More time zone features
+- Custom color schemes
+- Offline support

 ## License